thoni56/c-xrefactory/src/NOTES.md

 NOTE: I find it strange that the macros for C define static variables for these PROTOCOL_ITEMs in every C unit that includes _protocol.h_.

+NOTE: that there has been an improvement here since we now only generate a .c-file for the option data which is access through the .h-definitions as per normal, modern, C-style.

 NOTE: There is a similar structure with _c-xrefprotocol.elt_ which includes _protocol.tc_ to wrap the PROTOCOL_ITEMs into `defvar`s.
 Although, at this point, I don't understand exactly where that expansion is done for Emacs-lisp.

+NOTE: there is now some Makefile trickery that ensures that these two are in sync.

 ### Bootstrapping